mcclowes/cv/src/sections/experience.md

 _November 2021 - Ongoing_

-Heading [Codat](https://bit.ly/3ObH0e0)'s user experience and platform teams, I've:
+Heading [Codat](https://bit.ly/3ObH0e0)'s user experience and platform teams, I have:

-- Created and delivered product vision and strategy for the the majority of Codat's P&E org, reporting directly to the CEO.
+- Defined and delivered product vision + strategy for the the majority of Codat's P&E org.
-- Managed high-performing product, engineering, design, and technical writing teams, coaching contributors consistently recognised as top achievers.
+- Support the largest US & UK banks and other major enterprises for Spend Analysis and Underwriting usecases, achieving adoption targets.
-- Created Codat's best-in-class [Link](https://docs.codat.io/auth-flow/overview) product, driving the data sharing for 100,000s of SMBs.
+- Led Codat's nascent AI & LLM initiatives.
-- Replatformed Codat.
+- Created best-in-class product [Link](https://docs.codat.io/auth-flow/overview), doubling conversion and driving data sharing for 100,000 SMBs.
-- Redesigned and built the Codat [developer portal](https://bit.ly/3AXMZjC)
+- Replatformed Codat with measured results - e.g. 2 weeks → 2 days to deploy new webhooks.
-- Fully reimagined Codat's award-winning [docs](https://docs.codat.io/), launched new detailed API ref and SDKs, and sample code
+- Redesigned and built the Codat [developer portal](https://bit.ly/3AXMZjC).
-- Delivered major features for the largest US & UK banks and other major enterprises
+- Reimagined Codat's award-winning [docs](https://docs.codat.io/), launched new detailed API ref and SDKs, and sample code.
-- Managed the design team, creating beautiful and usable experiences
+- Pioneered data-driven product management at Codat, supported by Amplitude.
-- Rolled out our design system across our products, with a focus on accessibility
+- Managed high-performing PMs, engineers, designers, and technical writers, with mentees consistently recognised as high achievers.
-- Launched (and later sunset) an experimental new pricing model and growth motion for Codat.
+- [Celebrated](https://github.com/mcclowes/mcclowes/blob/master/feedback.md) as "Codat's top PM" and "top manager" and promoted at pace several times from Senior PM.
-- Pioneered data-driven product management, supported by Amplitude
+- Managed the design team, creating beautiful and usable experiences underpinned by driving ethnographic research practices.
-- Created an ethnographic research practice, focused on our developer personas
+- Rolled out our design system across our products, with a focus on accessibility.
-- Celebrated as "Codat's top PM" and "top manager" and promoted at pace several times to current responsibilities
+- Launched (and later sunsetted) an experimental new pricing model and growth motion for Codat.

 ### Product Manager _- Swoop_